 Want to become TIPS certified?
 View the What's Happening area for all the latest session registration and training dates.

 Maximum class size is 35 students.
-To register for a session, please contact Catherine Champagne.
 Please make sure to specify which session you would like to attend.

 To inquire about a program for your student group, please contact the Coordinator of Alcohol, Drug, & Health Education.
 Some programs are offered on a monthly basis, while others can be requested for a particular date and time to fit your schedule.